Olof the Brash

-Olof was a king who, according to a late source, ruled in Denmark in about 900 after usurping power.
+Olof was, according to Adam of Bremen, a Swedish chieftain who conquered Denmark c.
+900 and founded the House of Olaf.
 Evidence for his historicity is only circumstantial, since he belongs to a period of Danish history when very little is known from textual sources.

 Arrival from Sweden

 Our only source for the reign of Olof is the ecclesiastic chronicle of Adam of Bremen (c.
 1075).
 Adam's information is allegedly drawn from an interview with the Danish king Sweyn Estridson (1047-1076) who "enumerated his forefathers".
 Towards the end of the 9th century Danish Viking armies suffered a series of major defeats in the Frankish kingdoms and in England.
 This resulted in a serious loss of manpower.
 Frankish chronicles are silent about political conditions in Denmark in this period and up to the 930s, which contrasts with the rather regular information in the period 777-873.
 This possibly implies that no strong royal power existed during these decades.
 After the death of the Viking rulers Sigfred and Gudfred at the battle of Leuven in 891, Denmark was, according to Adam of Bremen, ruled by a certain Helge.
 Then the kingdom was attacked by an intruder named Olof, coming from the land of the Swedes.
 Olof conquered the land and made himself king.
 No further details of his reign are given, except that he founded the House of Olof which reigned for three generations.
 He had numerous sons, of whom Gnupa and Gyrd were able to gain the throne after the death of their father.
 Later on the dynasty ended with Sigtrygg Gnupasson who is mentioned on the two Sigtrygg Runestones (DR2 and DR4) erected by his mother after his death.
 Sigtrygg was ousted by Hardeknud I who inaugurated the Jelling Dynasty.